Modern automobile companies use advanced safety technology and innovative driving systems to reduce accidents and improve road safety.

 Construction continued (by gulag camp inmates) until 1953.

-Locals view the highway as a memorial place because there are buried bodies and bones the prisoners who died while constructing it.
+Locals view the highway as a memorial place because there are buried bodies and bones of the prisoners who died while constructing it.

-Occasionally, rivers wash out the highway making it extremely difficult to pass in quicksand-like conditions.
+Occasionally, rivers wash out the highway, making it extremely difficult to pass in quicksand-like conditions.

 The temperature falls to minus 60 degrees in the winter.

-And the ideal meal for the wild animals living around is a cold, solitary tourist in a broken-down vehicle straight in the center of nowhere on the lonely R504 highway.
+And the ideal meal for the wild animals living around is a cold, solitary tourist in a broken-down vehicle, straight in the center of nowhere on the lonely R504 highway.

 6. Zoji La Pass, India